Estimated reading time: 9 minutes

 When to visit Nepal?

 The most popular times are Spring and Autumn due to the pleasant weather.
 At the same time, August to October is excellent for visiting Nepal if you want to experience local Festivals.
-Saune Sankranti, Nag Panchami, Gai Jatra, Janai Purnima, Krisha Ashtami, Mha Puja, and Chhat Parva are some of the festivals you can celebrate with locals from August to October.
+Saune Sankranti, Nag Panchami, Gai Jatra, Janai Purnima, Krisha Ashtami, Mha Puja, and Chhat Parva are some festivals you can celebrate with locals from August to October.
 So, what is the best time to visit Nepal?
 Well, it depends on what activities you want to perform.
-From October to December, the skies are crystal clear, with spectacular green views.
+The skies are crystal clear from October to December, with spectacular green views.
 January to February are winters with a lot of snowfall in the Himalayas.

 How do you get there?